Optimal quantum (tensor product) expanders from unitary designs: Preliminary facts and tools

 A straightforward but key observation is that $\Pi^{(k)}=\E(\Phi)$, or equivalently $P^{(k)}=\E(M_\Phi)$.
 This is because the $U_s$'s being drawn from a $2k$-design, they are in particular drawn from a $k$-design.
 So what we ultimately have to upper bound is

 The final results that we obtain appear as Theorem \ref{th:main} for the particular case $k=1$ and as Theorem \ref{th:main-k} for the general case.

 In order to do this, we will follow the proof strategy adopted in \cite{Lancien23}, which studied a similar question for random models of non-unital quantum channels.
 Concretely, as it was done in the latter work, we will make use of recent advances in the study of the operator norm of random matrices with dependence and non-homogeneity, which culminated with the works \cite{vanHandel21,vanHandel22}.
-More precisely, we will rely on the following result which is stated as \cite[Corollary 2.17]{vanHandel22}.
+More precisely, we will rely on the following result which appears as \cite[Corollary 2.17]{vanHandel22}.
+We state here only the version that will be useful to us, namely for (non-self-adjoint complex) matrices that are almost surely bounded, but there are numerous variations suited to slightly different settings.